It’s a grand slam for Shares as it scores Serena and Venus Williams as ambassadors

-Venus and Serena Williams have become investment platform Shares’s first ambassadors after the tennis superstars backed the startup.
+Venus and Serena Williams have become investment platform Shares’ first ambassadors after the tennis superstars backed the startup.

 The news comes after Shares raised $40m in a Series B funding deal in July, shortly after securing a $40m Series A round in March.
 PayPal founder Peter Thiel’s Valar Ventures led both rounds.